teaching

 HIGHER ED

-In addition to adjunct professorship and teaching assistantship positions grading online courses, conducting ensembles and leading combos, I’ve had the opportunity to lecture in graduate and undergraduate courses explaining the links between music and tangential subjects like education, business & industry, advocacy for public policy, and the effect of musicians’ lifestyles on their careers.
-This has led to my presenting new ideas to the community like “The Holistic Musician” to students in Music Business courses, a graduate lesson plan on Charter School policy rhetoric, and a music production workshop for adults: “Post-Retro,” an interactive workshop for composers and producers exploring and analyzing the progression of video game music.
+In addition to adjunct professorship and teaching assistantship positions grading online courses, conducting ensembles and leading combos, I’ve had the opportunity to lecture in graduate and undergraduate courses explaining the links between music and tangential subjects like education psychology, business & industry, advocacy for public policy, and the effect of musicians’ lifestyles on their careers.
+This has led to my presenting new ideas to the community like “The Holistic Musician” to students in Music Business courses, graduate lesson plans on Classroom Management and on Charter School policy rhetoric, and a music production workshop for adults: “Post-Retro,” an interactive workshop for composers and producers exploring and analyzing the progression of video game music.

 Casamassima Bandleading, Middle School.png